silch/zillionaire/README.md

 - Support multiple game screens, so the player doesn't have to share one with the audience
 - Splash animations for winning/losing
 - Add a commandline- and/or web-based control panel, so the game can be controlled remotely without the need of a dualscreen setup
+- Option for the moderator to see players'/show's statistics
 - Phone joker via VOIP?
 - Audience joker via smartphone app?
 - Integrating live video/audio stream for recording a show?